PeterDowdy/AdventOfCode2019/README.md

 ## Day 11

 More and more fantasy computer!
 This one was neat, but I got hung up far too long on the second part for not realizing that I was specifying the starting square in two separate spots.

+# Day 12

+Revenge of basic algebra.
+Harder than I wish it were :(